 Anna Hegland is a VCRS-funded doctoral candidate and assistant lecturer in the Centre for Medieval and Early Modern Studies at the University of Kent.
 Her research centers on violent language in early modern tragedies, and explores the intersections of rhetoric and performance in sixteenth- and seventeenth-century English drama.
 She is supervised by Dr Sarah Dustagheer and Professor Catherine Richardson.
 Anna is a member of Cultures of Performance in Medieval and Early Modern Europe, a research cluster at Kent dedicated to investigating performance events in Europe from c.
 500–1700, and organizes the postgraduate-led Coffee House seminars, an interdisciplinary series of workshops and discussions for early modernists at Kent.

-Emma-Louise Hill is a second year PhD student at the University of Kent in the Centre for the History of the Sciences.
+Emma-Louise Hill is a third year PhD student at the University of Kent in the Centre for the History of the Sciences.
 Emma studied History of Art at undergraduate level at the University of York and continued her studies at their Centre for Eighteenth Century Studies (CECS), graduating in 2013 with an MA in Eighteenth Century Studies.
 After a break from academia spent working in the legal sector, Emma secured a Collaborative Doctoral Partnership award working in collaboration with the University of Kent and Royal Museums Greenwich researching social and cultural engagement with the Royal Observatory, Greenwich and with the first Astronomer Royal John Flamsteed (1646-1719) from its foundation in 1675 to c.1740.